bellingcat/telegram-phone-number-checker/README.md

 # Telegram_phone_numbers

-This script let's you check whether a specific phone number is connected to a Telegram account.
+This script lets you check whether a specific phone number is connected to a Username on Telegram.

 To run it, you need:
 1. A Telegram account with an active phone number;